 Recurrent or Chronic Headaches and Fatigue

 These symptoms can also be accompanied by neck stiffness, heartburn, chronic indigestion, abdominal cramping, and frequent urination.
-All of these symptoms represent dysfunction of the autonomic nervous system and are frequently treated as individual symptoms.
+All of these symptoms represent a dysfunction of the autonomic nervous system and are frequently treated as individual symptoms.
 In essence, many physicians are not seeing the forest because of the trees.
 A good review of the autonomic nervous system and some of the symptoms associated with autonomic dysfunction can be found here.

 Orthostatic Intolerance and Orthostatic Hypotension